-- 41. The producers' responsibility within an EPR scheme is financial, and in many cases also operational.
-There are several combinations of financial and operational responsibilities: - (a) 'Simple' financial responsibility: producers have no other obligation but to finance the existing waste management channels, individually or through a PRO, eventually including management of fees to be collected from consumers; - (b) Financial responsibility through contracts with municipalities: producers establish contracts with municipalities to manage waste (e.g. packaging).
-The producers' motivation to improve waste management depends on the type of contract and on the dialogue with municipalities; - (c) Financial responsibility and partial operational responsibility: some activities are kept under the responsibility of municipalities (e.g. collection, whether implemented directly by public waste collection operators or contracted to private companies), backed financially by producers, whereas some other activities (e.g. sorting, recovered materials reselling) are under the responsibility of producers; - (d) Financial responsibility and full operational responsibility: The producers subcontract activities to professional waste collection and disposal operators, or even own part of the collection and disposal infrastructure.
+39. The producers' responsibility within an EPR system is always financial and may also be operational.
+There are several combinations of financial and operational responsibilities:

+(a) 'Simple' financial responsibility: producers have no other obligation but to finance the existing waste management channels, individually or through a PRO, eventually including management of fees to be collected from consumers;

+(b) Financial responsibility through contracts with municipalities: producers establish contracts with municipalities to manage waste (e.g. packaging).
+The producers' motivation to improve waste management depends on the type of contract and on the dialogue with municipalities;

+(c) Financial responsibility and partial operational responsibility: some activities are kept under the responsibility of municipalities (e.g. collection, whether implemented directly by public waste collection operators or contracted to private companies), backed financially by producers, whereas some other activities (e.g. sorting, recovered materials reselling) are under the responsibility of producers;

-8 As a PRO represents the interests of producers, in some countries the composition of their board is limited to producers.
+(d) Financial responsibility and full operational responsibility: The producers subcontract activities to professional waste collection and disposal operators, or even own part of the collection and disposal infrastructure.

-42. Producers are responsible for establishing an IPR or for participating in a PRO to comply with their obligations.
+40. Producers are responsible for establishing an IPR or for participating in a PRO to comply with their obligations.
 In case they establish an IPR, they have to inform the competent authorities about the number of products (and categories and subcategories, where appropriate) put on the market.
 In case they participate in a PRO, they have to inform their PRO that reports to the authorities on behalf of its members.